suvethakumar/SIH-25010/README.md

 ## Feasibility and Viability
-The development of Agri-Assist Pro is technically feasible given the current maturity and accessibility of the required technologies.technology Readiness,Data Availability,Accessibility.
+The development of Agri-Assist Pro is technically feasible given the current maturity and accessibility of the required technologies.Technology Readiness,Data Availability,Accessibility.
 The long-term viability relies on a sustainable financing model that ensures low-cost or free access for small and marginal farmers.Farmer-Facing Service,Premium Services,B2B Partnerships.